tisannai/ubu/README.md

     shell> ubu

+This installs the `ubu` library and the man page.

 The man page (generated from `doc/ubu.adoc`) can be build (separately)
 with:

     shell> ubu build-doc

+Perform:

+    shell> ubu ubu-actions

+to see all `ubu` actions.

 Installation depends on Ubu variables: `ubu-path` and `man-path`. `ubu-path` will be used for ubu-library installation and